-What is a Linear Layout ( horizontal and vertical ) in Android Studio?
+What are Linear Layouts in Android Studio?

 This is by far the easiest-to-use layout.
-The best part about this layout is that everything looks organized and it takes the least time to apply.
+The best part about this layout is that everything looks organized, and it takes the least time to apply.
 Because of its high efficiency, I’ll be using a LinearLayout for the majority of my future tutorials.
 Take a look at the interface below.

 Just drag and drop the linear layout from the palette on to the layout editor.
-Before that make sure that the dropped linear layout is a child of an existing layout, whether it’s a RelativeLayout, FrameLayout or anything else.
+Before that, make sure that the dropped linear layout is a child of an existing layout, whether it’s a RelativeLayout, FrameLayout, or anything else.
 The most preferred parent is RelativeLayout.

 That’s it.
-Now drop in your text fields, text views, buttons and whatever is needed.
+Now drop in your text fields, text views, buttons, and whatever is needed.
 Everything is layered beautifully.
 The code for the design above is shown below.

 Time to build the above is less than a minute.

 Now that we have learned the essentials of designing Android Applications, we’ll jump straight into the functionality of these apps.